 MAPS Symmetry may be more beneficial if you are more concerned with the long term and correcting some imbalances.
 I would argue that most people should run MAPS Symmetry to correct imbalances and work on their mobility, but am aware that some people just really want to see results as quickly as possible.

 Ideally, you rotate programs to get the benefits of both.
 The only issue is that you would have to buy both programs separately.
-If you want to save some money and get the best value, I would recommend looking at some of the bundles that Mind Pump has so you can get multiple programs like MAPS Anabolic and MAPS Performance for a lower price.
+If you want to save some money and get the best value, I would recommend looking at some of the bundles that Mind Pump has so you can get multiple programs like MAPS Anabolic, MAPS Performance, and MAPS Prime for a lower price.
 As of now, MAPS Symmetry is not in any bundle but I expect that to change soon.